Label Comparison: Current USDA vs. FAT

 FAT

-Includes measurable fat %, aging method, and sensory grade for full flavor transparency.
+Includes measurable fat %, aging method, tenderness, and sensory grade for full flavor transparency.

 Current